nsadural/Udacity-P7-CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program
+Nikko Sadural

+## Path Planning Model

+The path planning model used for this project is a finite state machine that uses a cost function to determine how to change lanes.
+The states defined in this project are:

+1. KL - keep lane:  Maintain speed of car in front and stay in lane.
+2. PLCL - prep lane change left:  Increase speed to left lane speed and stay in lane.
+3. PLCR - prep lane change right:  Increase speed to right lane speed and stay in lane.
+4. LCL - lane change left:  Maintain speed and change lane left.
+5. LCR - lane change right:  Maintain speed and change lane right.

+The vehicle follows a trajectory generated using a spline function.
+The spline is generated using previous path points and future lane waypoints for better continuity.
+The trajectory consists of up to 50 path points that are calculated using the spline function.
+Coordinate transformations are used to simplify trajectory calculations.
+To maintain a desired speed, the trajectory is assumed to be linear such that the number of trajectory points and their placement are easily calculated.

+A cost function is used to determine the transition from KL to either PLCL or PLCR.
+Parameters of the function are:

+1. no_car_ahead - 1 if no cars are in the intended lane within 100 m; 0 otherwise.
+2. check_speed_left/right - contains the speed of the car directly ahead in the intended lane.

+The cost function rewards if there are no cars ahead in the intended lane.
+It also rewards for a higher lane speed.

+Once cost functions are calculated for both PLCL and PLCR, they are then compared.
+The minimum cost function determines whether to LCL or LCR.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).